 Since every living entity is an individual soul, each is changing his body at every moment, manifesting sometimes as a child, sometimes as a youth, and sometimes as an old man, the spirit soul however remains the same and does not undergo any change.
 The individual soul eventually changes the body itself, the soul transmigrates from one body to another body and hence death is viewed as the soul changing bodies from old to new one.
 According to one’s work in the present life, the living entity experiences enjoyment or suffering with the changing of bodies.
 This view helps the individual not to lament about death.

-The individual entity is an embodied soul.
-The soul is eternal but the physical body is temporary and just like the water drop on the surface of the Lotus leaf, the drop could roll away any moment, and the soul would change bodies sooner than we wish or desire.
-There is no point in cultivating a sense of attachment to the body as the soul is not willing to cling to the physical body.
-Man is a created being, exists as an individual with individuality, and has substance that is immortal, imperishable, or eternal.
+The very same Adi Shankaracharya in the lyrics known as Nirvana Shatakam describes the individual entity as an embodied Soul.
+The Soul is eternal but the physical body is temporary and just like the water drop on the surface of the Lotus leaf, the drop could roll away any moment, and the Soul may change bodies sooner than we wish or desire.
+There is no point in cultivating a sense of attachment to the body as the Soul is not willing to cling to the physical body.
+Man is a created being, exists as an Individual with Individuality, and has living substance constituted by Chemical Elements that are immortal, imperishable, or eternal.
 However, Man, the physical being with a shape and form is transient as he is born with a plan for the dissolution of its form.